DivyanshuTWS/YOLOV11_Southern/README.md

 ## 🚀 Inference

 To perform inference on a folder of class images, use the provided `inference.py` script.
+Note : provide folder path of class you wnat to infer.
 This script will automatically classify each image and print predictions. python inference.py